TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 - can work with the console in browser
 - or the AWS CLI with scripts and easier typing for managing resources over using a GUI as less human error
 - SDKs for any interaction with programming languages
+- **Management Console**- web based interfact to manage AWS services
+	- good for one time configurations, visusal monitoring, learning and experimentation
+- **Command Line Interface**- manage services from CL
+	- good for automation, integration with other applications, repetitive tasks
+- **SDK**- language specific APIs interact with services
+	-  good for automation, integration with other applications, repetitive tasks
+- **Infrastructure as Code**- Cloudformation, terraform, AWS CDK
+	- good for repeatable and consistent infrastructure provisioning, version control, and collab
+- **Elastic Beanstalk**- platform as a service for deploying applications
+- **OpsWorks**- configration management servce
+- **CloudShell**- web based comman line
+	-  good for automation, integration with other applications, repetitive tasks

 ## Networking
 - create a VPC to manage the networking for all your applications and servers